Low Wood, Lake District Wedding Photography venue

 A few miles away is Dalston Hall.
 Under new ownership this magnificent Grade II listed building is full of character and charm with beautiful gardens which provides wedding photo opportunities galore.

-The Gilpin for many needs little introduction and not only has some of the best food in the region (its often booked up months in advance) it’s own private boat house and Lake for the most discerning of couples demand for their secluded wedding.
+For many, The Gilpin needs little introduction and not only has some of the best food in the region (its often booked up months in advance) but has its own private boat house and Lake for the most discerning of couples demand for their secluded wedding.
+In September 2025, I photographed Ant & Alissia’s wedding at The Gilpin and unfortunately it rained, well The Lake District is after all the wettest region in England.
+Fortunately, a few days later we were able to visit Hallin Fell, a mountain near Ullswater and captured some epic cinematic images.

 Lake District Wedding Photographer, David Rucker